raspberrypilearning/from-me-to-you/en/step_6.md

 ## Develop the interaction
-Now you're going to make your card do something to make it interactive.
+Now you're going to make your digital card do something to make it interactive.

 --- task ---
-Choose a sprite to work on first.
-Adapt your ideas to match the sprites and costumes that are available in Scratch for now.
+Choose a sprite or costume from Scratch for now.
 You can create your own costumes later.
-You could also choose the Stage which has its own code.

 Defn: Breaking your project up into parts that you can develop one at a time is called decomposition.

 --- /task ---

 --- task ---
+Choose a backdrop.

+--- /task ---

+--- task ---
-Choose a behaviour to add to your first sprite and make sure you can describe what it will do in words.
+What behaviour will your first sprite have?
+Describe what the sprite will do in words.
 You need to think about **what** you want your sprite to do and **when** it will do it.

 Examples:
 "When you click on the balloon it will pop and disappear."
 "The flower will spin 10 times when you click on it."
-"When you click on the Stage, the donut will stamp where you clicked."
+"When you click on the Stage, the doughnut will stamp where you clicked."
 "When the rocket touches the star, the star will spin and make a sound."
 "When you click on the Dance button, all the person sprites will dance."